Back to blog

 • Comprehension based on a comparison of texts A and B

-The format of the questions is more varied than standard 11 plus exams, which usually require only one answer.
-In the Sutton SET, question types might include:
+The format of questions is more varied than standard 11+ exams.
+Question types may include:

 • Select one answer